January

 December

 The weather in Sweden varies from one extreme to another, with notoriously dark winters and milder temperatures during the summer.
 However, depending on what you’re wanting from your holiday, the country offers incredible attractions at all times of the year.
 Geographically, Sweden is divided into three main zones – Götaland in the south, Svealand in the middle and Norrland in the north – and the climate varies between each, based on the time of year.
-Much like in the UK, spring in Sweden tends to occur from March to May, summer from June to August, autumn from September to November and winter from November to March.
+Much like in the UK, spring tends to occur from March to May, summer from June to August, autumn from September to November and winter from November to March.
 We’ve compiled this guide to help you decide the best time to visit Sweden, depending on if you’re after blue skies or a sighting of the Northern Lights.

 Stockholm